avyaktrout/Oggy/README.md

 - Oggy has your last 3 days of food entries in context — no date confusion
 - Get meal suggestions based on your goals and dietary rules
 - Toggle **Learn from chat** for pattern extraction
+- **AI-powered suggestions**: Oggy generates contextual questions and advice based on your nutrition data and best practices (macro balance, hydration, fiber optimization, sugar reduction, meal timing, etc.)
+- **Save tips**: Save useful nutrition advice to a collapsible Saved Tips panel at the bottom of the page

 **Training Panel**:
 - Train on nutrition knowledge and personalized advice quality